-As our world becomes more unpredictable and international alliances shift and break altogether, the idea of a succinct survival system becomes increasingly important.
+As our world becomes more unpredictable, creating a survival system for yourself and your family will become increasingly important.
 Volumes exist explaining the best strategies for building up stocks of food and other necessary supplies as well as constructing safe and sustainable shelters.
 However, once the quantity of stored food begins to dwindle away, survivalists will need to know how to provide food for themselves and live off of the land.
 This is when a well-planned survival garden becomes a necessity.

 While many people are familiar with traditional gardening, creating a garden capable of providing you and your family with means to sustain yourselves requires some specialized know-how.
 Make a note of these seven helpful ideas for making a survival garden to support yourself and your family; this could be the difference between life and death.